Best Tips For Patent Infringement: Types & Cases

 Before you file patent violation charges against a business, ensure that your claims are valid and win-worthy; otherwise, you’ll lose money and suffer a dent in your company’s reputation.
 The most popular defences against a patent infringement claim are proving the invalidity of the patent or proving that the accused product did not infringe on the accuser’s patent.
 Also, remember that patent infringement is time-barred, meaning any lawsuit regarding this civil wrong must be set in motion within six years from the infringement date.

 The two smartphone giants have been taking turns slapping each other with patent lawsuits since April 2011, seeking and gaining damages of over $700 million in total across the Federal Circuit and the Supreme Court.

-In 2007, i4i sued the giant tech company for incorporating the XML editing and processing feature into Ms. Word 2007, thereby infringing on i4i’s ‘449 patent.
-Surprisingly, the jury rejected Microsoft’s defense that the ‘449 patent was invalid and awarded i4i $200 million in damages.
+In 2007, i4i sued the giant tech company for incorporating the XML editing and processing feature into Ms. Word 2007, infringing on i4i’s ‘449 patent.
+Surprisingly, the jury rejected Microsoft’s defence that the ‘449 patent was invalid and awarded i4i $200 million in damages.

-TC Heartland, a food product company, incorporated in Indiana, allegedly imported infringing beverage sweeteners into Delaware.
+TC Heartland, a food product company incorporated in Indiana, allegedly imported infringing beverage sweeteners into Delaware.
 When Kraft Food sued TC Heartland, they contended that the case should be tried in Delaware because that was where the act of infringement was committed.
-At first, the Federal Circuit ruled in Kraft Food’s favor, but the Supreme Court reversed the judgment.
+At first, the Federal Circuit ruled in Kraft Food’s favour, but the Supreme Court reversed the judgment.

 The jury ordered the world’s biggest chipmaker to pay VLSI $2.8 billion in 2021 for infringing on the latter’s patents.
-However, Intel rejected the verdict, claiming that the charges were too exorbitant, and sought a retrial.
+However, Intel rejected the verdict, claiming the charges were too exorbitant and sought a retrial.

 Damages For Patent Infringement